-Investment Objective P roject Objective Benefit Enablers Outcome Baseline Measure Target date Owner 8 1.
-To provide the Trust with increased capacity for emergency services to meet the demands of population growth, changing service models and improved efficiency targets.
-To implement a design solution that provides a safe emergency care service that ensures capacity and known flexibility for current and known future demands of patients requiring emergency care OBC and FBC approval Planning approval Efficient programme management Provision of an Emergency Floor that incorporates the agreed SoA to meet capacity for ED and medical assessment services Trust and BCT activity and capacity analysis workings SoA Robust Programme plan and governance reporting mechanisms Trust performance figures Emergency floor redevelopment project complete and clinically operational - summer 2017 Reconfiguration Programme Board Trust Board A. Business Need 2.
-To increase the productivity of emergency care at LRI Improve patient pathway management reducing the clinical risk and discomfort through the emergency care pathway Patient information Improved patient pathway Trust KPI targets Clinically appropriate transfer of patients Length of time from arrival to start of treatment for urgent HRG group KPI targets meet PLACE surveys and complaints register Trust risk register Summer 2017 CMG Transformation Board 3.
-To develop a centre of excellence, enhancing the Trust's reputation for training, service delivery and treatment, through the provision of a Support and consolidate the provision of emergency floor concept at LRI Robust Design process Engagement of stakeholders Key internal adjacencies compliant with Strategic guidance Reconfiguration will allow acute and emergency medicine to be co-located providing a new pathway for assessment and treatment Clinically Emergency Department is on one single floor Stakeholders agree and sign off on design Diagnostics, medical assessment and ambulatory care Commences at OBC and completed summer 2017 Trust Transformation Board Emergency Floor Project Team CMG PSCP
+Investment Objective Project Objective Benefit Enablers Outcome Baseline Measure Target date Owner Business Need 1.
+To provide the Trust with increased capacity for emergency services to meet the demands of population growth, changing service models and improved efficiency targets. and known flexibility for current and OBC and FBC approval Planning approval Efficient programme management Provision of an Emergency Floor that incorporates the agreed SoA to meet capacity for ED and medical assessment services Trust and BCT activity and capacity analysis workings SoA Robust Programme plan and governance reporting mechanisms Trust performance figures Emergency floor redevelopment project complete and clinically operational - summer 2017 Reconfiguration Programme Board Trust Board A. B 2.
+To increase the productivity of emergency care at LRI Improve patient pathway management reducing the clinical risk and discomfort through the emergency care pathway Patient information Improved patient pathway Trust KPI targets Clinically appropriate transfer of patients Length of time from arrival to start of treatment for urgent HRG group KPI targets meet PLACE surveys and complaints register Trust risk register Summer 2017 CMGTransformation Board

+Investment Objective Proje ct Objective Benefit Enablers Outcome Baseline Measure Target date Owner cer exc enh Tru rep trai del trea thro pro cer ser mo develop a antre of cellence, nancing the ast's autation for ning, service ivery and eatment, ough the avision of a attralised vice in dern commodation.
+Support and consolidate the provision of emergency floor concept at LRI Robust Design process Engagement of stakeholders Key internal adjacencies compliant with Strategic guidance Reconfiguration will allow acute and emergency medicine to be co-located providing a new pathway for assessment and treatment Clinically appropriate transfer of patients Emergency Department centre of excellence (critical mass and centralisation of service) Emergency Department is on one single floor Stakeholders agree and sign off on design Diagnostics, medical assessment and ambulatory care clinics are implemented as key adjacencies Commences at OBC and completed summer 2017 Trust Transformation Board Emergency Floor Project Team CMG PSCP B. Strategic Fit the nee exp a g por me Tru ensure that changing eds and pectations of rowing pulation are it in line with ast clinical ategy and Ensures that the service model of care is delivered in line with National, Trust and local health economy KPIs Compliance to best practice standards and national and local KPIs Improved patient experience Increased percentage of patients seen within the 4 hour target Trust Patient survey (PLACE) Current quarterly performance reports Patient survey has to be carried out prior to implementation of new service CMG Trust Transformation Board Trust Board